gilmore-lab/protocols/Applying_EEG_Nets_and_Minimizing_Impedances.md

   **Do NOT Mark the scalp of an infant**
   - Stand behind the subject and measure from nasion (indented area where the bridge of the nose meets the skull) to inion (bony protuberance at the back of the head), divide in half and make a mark on both sides of the tape with a china marker, perpendicular to the tape.
   - Measure from each preauricular point (indented area in front of each ear flap where the jaw meets the skull), divide in half and make a mark on both sides of the tape (perpendicular to the tape) with a china marker, making sure the measuring tape crosses on top of the previous mark (this will create a cross on the subjects head, which is their Cz point).
 If the mandibular joint is hard to find, use symmetrical points on side of head.
--Give the participant a clean towel.
+- Give the participant a clean towel.

 7. Apply and adjust the net, below is a key of which beads to pull for different adjustments:
   a.
 As you get the net ready for application, remember to keep your hands and elbows in to minimize stretching.